 Certified medical assistants pay minimal annual dues (less than $100) to maintain their certification and must continue to demonstrate competence in their field every three years.
-In order to become a medical assistant you must be at least 18 years of age.
+To become a medical assistant you must be at least 18 years of age.

-There are schools throughout the state (northern, eastern, central and southern Maine) that train medical assistants in two-year programs with both classroom instruction and skills labs.
-Two of the top-ranked are:
+There are schools throughout the state (northern, eastern, central, and southern Maine) that train medical assistants in two-year programs with both classroom instruction and skills labs.
+Two of the top-ranked ones are:

-- Northern Maine Community College, Presque Isle.
-NMCC’s two-year program trains students in all elements of medical assistance, including electronic health record management, medical coding and insurance processing.
+NMCC’s two-year program trains students in all elements of medical assistance, including electronic health record management, medical coding, and insurance processing.
 In addition to classroom and lab skills training, students complete a 160-hour or longer externship in their final semester, giving them hands-on application of learned skills in a medical setting.

-- Kennebec Valley Community College, Fairfield.
 KVCC’s two-year, five-semester medical assistant program offers a Clinical/Administrative Office Practicum as its third semester.
-It offers in-class, hybrid and online learning for great flexibility.
+It offers in-class, hybrid, and online learning for great flexibility.
 By the end of the program, students will be prepared to take the American Association of Medical Assistants certification examination.